franrenzulli/franrenzulli/README.md

 ## 🚀 A little about me...
 I'm a 19-year-old developer based in Argentina, and I'm passionate about IT since I'm a kid.
 I'm currently learning Backend Development and Pentesting.
-🎯 My next goal is learning React to complete the MERN Stack
+🎯 My next goal is learning React to complete the MERN Stack.

 ## 🛠 Skills
 **Frontend Development:** `HTML` `CSS` `JavaScript`<br>